Caution

 installs a verbatim copy of its copyright and license information to

-Generally, copyright information is found in the COPYING
+Generally, copyright information is found in the COPYING file in the

 program’s source directory.
 This file should include such information as the